John Roseboro

 John Junior Roseboro (May 13, 1933 – August 16, 2002) was an American professional baseball player and coach.
 He played as a catcher in Major League Baseball from 1957 until 1970, most prominently as a member of the Los Angeles Dodgers.
 A four-time All-Star player, Roseboro is considered one of the best defensive catchers of the 1960s, winning two Gold Glove Awards.
 He was the Dodgers' starting catcher in four World Series with the Dodgers winning three of those.

-Roseboro was known for his role in one of the most violent incidents in baseball history when Juan Marichal struck him in the head with a bat during a game in 1965.
+Roseboro is known for his role in one of the most violent incidents in baseball history, when San Francisco Giants pitcher Juan Marichal struck him in the head with a bat during a game between the rival Dodgers and the Giants on August 22, 1965.

+Early life

+Roseboro was born in Ashland, Ohio to Cecil Geraldine (née Lowery) and John Roseboro Sr. on May 13, 1933.
+He had a younger brother named Jim who played football as a halfback at Ohio State University.

+He attended Ashland High School where he played both baseball and football.
+He was the catcher on the baseball team but, preferred playing halfback for the football team and won a football scholarship to attend Central State University.

+During this time, Roseboro was spotted by Dodgers scout Hugh Alexander working out with the baseball team (due to poor grades, Roseboro was ineligible to play for the baseball team).
+Alexander liked what he saw and invited him to try out for the Brooklyn Dodgers when they came to play in Cincinnati.

 Baseball career

-Early life in professional baseball
+Minor league years

-Roseboro was born in Ashland, Ohio, and enrolled at Central State University.
-He was signed by the Brooklyn Dodgers as an amateur free agent before the 1952 season and, began his professional baseball career with the Sheboygan Indians of the Wisconsin State League.
+Roseboro was signed by the Brooklyn Dodgers as an amateur free agent before the 1952 season and, began his professional baseball career with the Class-D Sheboygan Indians of the Wisconsin State League.
 He posted a .365 batting average with Sheboygan in 1952 to finish second in the league batting championship.

+After Roseboro was promoted to the Class-C Great Falls Electrics of the Pioneer League in 1953, he was drafted into the United States Army which forced him to miss the remainder of the 1953 season and the whole of the 1954 season.
+Upon completing his military service in 1955, he played in the Class-B Cedar Rapids Raiders of the Illinois–Indiana–Iowa League and the Class-A Pueblo Dodgers of the Western League.

-Roseboro missed the 1954 season due to military service but, after five years in the minor leagues, he was promoted to the major leagues in June 1957 at the age of 24.
+Before the 1956 season, he was promoted to the Triple-A Montreal Royals of the International League.
+In June 1957, after five years in the minor leagues and shortly after his 24th birthday, he was promoted to the major leagues.